lastcoolnameleft/architecture-assessment/initial-assessment.md

 ## Backing Services

 * Do you use: (and if so, which one and what version)
-  * Database (e.g. SQL Server, MySQL, Postgres, Oracle)
+  * Database (e.g. SQL Server, MySQL, PostgreSQL, Oracle)
   * Message/Queue system (e.g. Service Bus, Kafka)
   * SMTP
   * Cache (e.g. Redis)